Haoming02/sd-forge-couple/README.md

     - Use the `Upload Mask` to upload an image as a mask that can directly be saved
         - Mainly for when you prepare the masks in external programs

+> [!WARNING]
-> **Note:** For Classic Forge (`Gradio 3`) users, avoid pasting images.
+> For Classic Forge (`Gradio 3`) users, avoid pasting images.
 Instead manually upload or simply drag & drop the images.
 Using `Ctrl + V` might send the image to the Canvas, thus breaking the Extension...

 <p align="center">
 <img src="example/mask_ui.jpg" width=512><br>